 How you identify means not only how you define yourself but also how you want the world to see you.
 If you call yourself a Christian, you are identifying yourself as one who follows Christ.
 But when talking about claiming your identity in the way that bible verses on identity in Christ describe it, it means a great deal more than just holding on to labels and reputations.

 Being called a Christian may be how you want to be known, but do you let this identity take charge of how you engage with the world?
 Does it direct the way you think and how you view yourself?
 If you want to dig deeper, keep on reading as we dig into what the bible says about your identity in Christ.

 Your calling as a Christian is to glorify God and be Christ-like in everything.
-And it starts with finding your identity inside and out in Christ, from choosing to believe that’s who you are even when you don’t feel like it.
-We’ll explore the scriptures below to encourage you to grow in faith to cling to the identity in Christ God has given you, and provide a printable at the end for you to take with you as a reminder of who you are in Christ.
+And it starts with finding your identity in Christ, from choosing to believe that’s who you are even when you don’t feel like it.
+We’ll explore the scriptures below to encourage you to grow in knowledge and faith to cling to the identity in Christ God has given you.
+You can also download a printable at the end to take with you as a reminder of who you are in Christ.

 What Does Identity in Christ Mean?